brucemack/WARS-Birdhouse/README.md

 other applications that can take advantage of the fully-autonomous nature of the repeater stations.
 This project is being undertaken by members of the Wellesley Amateur Radio Society (W1TKZ grid FN42).
 The design is made available for amateur (non-commercial) purposes in the spirit of experimentation and knowledge sharing amongst the ham community.
+At the very least, we're creating homes for some lucky birds in the area.

 Please contact Bruce MacKinnon (KC1FSZ) for more detail on the technical aspects of this project.
 I am interested in home-brew radio projects, many of which can be found [on my QRZ page](https://www.qrz.com/db/kc1fsz).

 Will this bird fly?
 Let's find out!

 Design Overview
 ================

 Nodes on the network are autonomous, solar-powered birdhouses that each contain a +20dBm/100mW radio (Semtech SX1276).
-These birdhouses can run 24x7 assuming reasonable weather conditions.
+These birdhouses will run 24x7 assuming reasonable weather conditions.
 USB-connected desktop nodes are used to access the network from a computer via serial connection.
 An internet gateway node is also under development.

 LoRa range experiments have been widely documented.
 Your milage will vary considerably depending on terrain,